rtoal/plainscript/README.md

     let x = x + 5    # Right hand side refers to the outer x print(x)
 ```
 It is illegal to have multiple declarations of the same identifier within a scope.
+Scopes are:
+  * the entire program
-Scopes are (1) the entire program, (2) the parameters plus the body of a function, (3) bodies of while-statements and if-statement cases.
+  * the parameters plus the body of a function
+  * bodies of while-statements and if-statement cases.

 Inner scopes make holes in outer scopes, and inner declarations always shadow outer ones.

 Function declarations look like this:
 ```